 The one-sentence version is that an all-pass filter applies a fixed volume multiplier while introducing a frequency-dependent delay.

-m_apf is the corresponding buffer head address, d_apf is the buffer size (for some reason the all-pass filters set a size instead of setting a tail address), and vAPF is the per-filter volume coefficient.
+is the buffer size (for some reason the all-pass filters set a size instead of setting a tail address), and vAPF

 The second all-pass filter output is the (nearly) final output sample of reverb processing.